HydroshieldMKII/RubyRainbow/readme.md

-# RTGenerator
+# RubyRainbow

-RTGenerator is a Ruby-based tool for generating and benchmarking rainbow tables for hash algorithms.
+RubyRainbow is a Ruby-based tool for generating and benchmarking rainbow tables for hash algorithms.
 It supports customizable character sets, CPU multithreading, and output formats like JSON, CSV, and text files.

 ## Features